Ganrokh/100-days-of-code/log.md

 **Today's Progress:** Struggling with Redux

 **Thoughts:** I'm really struggling with Redux.
 I understand why it's useful in React, but the syntax and how the code actually works really isn't sticking for me.
 I might see if I can find another resource for Redux specifically, because I already know React pretty well.
 I like how Stephen Grider teaches React, but for some reason, the Redux section of his course isn't working for me right now, and I'm not sure why.

+### Day 74: Wednesday, March 27th, 2019

+**Today's Progress:** Getting better with Redux.

+**Thoughts:** I'm finally starting to get better with Redux.
+I'd like to thank Mark Erikson for reaching out on Twitter and giving me a hand with his Redux recources.
+I gave his Practical Redux series a read, and that's helped me understand Redux more bw showing how it's useful in a bigger project.
+I've been mainly thinking about Redux in terms of smaller projects.

+That said, I am starting to get burnt out with React.
+I might switch gears to a new topic for a bit to keep myself feeling fresh.

+Link to Practical Redux and Mark Erikson's blog: https://blog.isquaredsoftware.com/